 [Note: This alternative version of the proposed amendments to CP-204 also complies with Government Code section 11346.2 subdivision (a)(3), and 11346.8 subdivision (c).
 It is provided to improve the accessibility and readability of the regulatory text.
 The existing, original regulatory language currently adopted into the California Code of Regulations is shown as plain, clean text, while the proposed amendments subject to comment in this rulemaking are shown in tracked changes.
 The proposed amendments are shown in underline to indicate additions and strikeout to indicate deletions from the existing regulatory text.
 Final page numbers subject to change upon Office of Administrative Law approval.
 To review this document in a clean format (no underline or strikeout to show changes), please select “Simple Markup” or “No Markup” in Microsoft Word’s Review menu, or accept all changes.
 You can also change the view to the original (originally proposed regulatory text prior to proposed modifications) by selecting “Original” or rejecting all tracked changes.
 Additionally, “Advanced Track Changes Options” will allow for further options regarding color and other markings.
 Instructions on using/viewing Track Changes can be found here.]

 Vapor Recovery Certification Procedure

 CP-204

 Certification Procedure for Vapor Recovery Systems of Cargo Tanks

 Adopted: April 12, 1996

 Amended: March 17, 1999

 Amended: November 7, 2014

 Amended: December 3, 2019

+Amended: [insert amended date]